robboworld/sdlab/README.md

        object with
-                Active - bool, true if monitoring is active, else false, Created - string, creation time in RFC3339 format with TZ and nanoseconds, StopAt - string, stop at restriction time in RFC3339 format with TZ and nanoseconds, Last - string, last detection time in RFC3339 format with TZ and nanoseconds, Archives - array of objects (Step, Len) with data storing steps info, if storage support returned multiple steps (as Step x 1, Step x 4, Step x 16, end etc., in seconds), default only one Step x 1, returned also Len of data strobes already saved by each Step,
+                Active - bool, true if monitoring is active, else false, Created - string, creation time in RFC3339 format with TZ and nanoseconds, StopAt - string, "stop at" time restriction in RFC3339 format with TZ and nanoseconds, Last - string, last detection time in RFC3339 format with TZ and nanoseconds, Amount - uint, stop at count condition (0 if not used), Duration - uint, monitoring duration cached in monitor (0 if not used), Counters - object with currect counters (Done - all done detectios, Err - failed detections from all) Archives - array of objects (Step, Len) with data storing steps info, if storage support returned multiple steps (as Step x 1, Step x 4, Step x 16, end etc., in seconds), default only one Step x 1, returned also Len of data strobes already saved by each Step,